 In 1994 in partnership with Willamette Industries, John Drew purchased Spokane Recycling Products (SRP) and Waste Paper Services.
 Spokane Recycling became a partner of FWR.
 These companies provide employment to 40 people and recycling opportunities to the eastern portion of Washington and western Idaho.
 SRP was sold in September 2011.

 In 1999 FWR expanded to Northern California with the addition to the Sales and Marketing Division of our Southwest Brokerage Manager.
 Also in 1999 the Beaverton operation relocated to a new facility in Hillsboro to better serve Washington County haulers.
-The original Beaverton location remains as a transload facility for haulers and a drop off recycling depot for Beaverton area residents.
+The original Beaverton location remained as a transload facility for haulers and a drop off recycling depot for Beaverton area residents.
 The Beaverton location closed in 2017.

-Over the years, John Drew has shared his ownership of the company with key management and in 2005, John passed the reigns of the company to the current President & CEO, Keith Ristau.
+Over the years, John Drew has shared his ownership of the company with key management and in 2005, John passed the reigns of the company to President & CEO, Keith Ristau.
 In 2021 Keith Ristau retired and our former Chief Financial Officer, Mike McCracken, became our current President & CEO.
-John continues in his role as Chairman of the Board and participates with Keith in an executive group that includes Vice President & CFO Mike McCracken.
+John continues in his role as Chairman of the Board and works with our three other board members.

-Today there are a total of four FWR facilities in the Portland Metro area.
-Seven managers own FWR.
-FWR facilities currently process approximately 185,000 tons of recyclables annually.
-In addition, FWR Sales and Marketing and Brokerage departments buy and sell over 60,000 tons of paper annually.
+Today there are a total of three FWR facilities in the Portland Metro area.
+Four managers own FWR.
+FWR facilities currently process approximately 150,000 tons of recyclables annually.
+In addition, FWR Sales and Marketing Brokerage department buys and sells over 15,000 tons of recyclables annually.
 They continue to invest and grow in the future of recycling.
-With new modern plants in Portland, Beaverton and Hillsboro, FWR is able to offer processing and marketing for recyclables to most of the residents and businesses in the state of Oregon.
+With new modern plants in Hillsboro, Portland and Tualatin, FWR is able to offer processing and marketing for recyclables to most of the residents and businesses in the state of Oregon.
 All the facilities in Oregon combined employ 150 people.